Heider Balance under Disordered Triadic Interactions: Introduction

-Thus, in this paper, we introduce a new Hamiltonian which assigns a random weight to each triangle of the network.
-Such a model is respecting the intensity of friendship or enmity relationships.
-All communities of relations do not have equal priority.
-In this model, triads of various weights compete with each other and the balanced state is defined in each group of positive or negative weighted triads separately.
-As we know in a network of interactions, people tend to reduce tension in their relationships so, a configuration with less tension is more probable.
-We consider the effect of temperature on the dynamics of the system.
-Links belong to triangles of larger weights need more energy to change their signs; so we introduce temperature as randomness that enables the network to resists changes.
-We use exponential random graphs \cite{holland,besag,frank,strauss,wasserman,anderson,snijders1,robins,cranmer,snijders2,newman1} as our statistical approach to analyze the introduced Hamiltonian.
+Here, we present a new Hamiltonian and study the triadic interaction dynamics in non zero temperature when triangles are randomly weighted and we introduce weights as a disorder.
+This model is considering the intensity of friendship and enmity relationships since all communities of relations do not have equal priority.
+In a network of interactions, people tend to reduce tension in their relationships so, a relation with less tension is more popular.
+We consider temperature as randomness in the social network under which individuals modify their relationships to resolve the tension.
+Links that belong to triangles with larger weights need more energy to change their signs.
+We use exponential random graphs \cite{holland,besag,frank,strauss,wasserman,anderson,snijders1,robins,cranmer,snijders2} as our statistical approach to analyze the introduced Hamiltonian.
 We find the expected value of links, weighted two-stars (two-links connected to a common node), and the energy.
-In providing a solution for our Hamiltonian we use the mean-field approach \cite{newman2,newman3}.
+In providing a solution for our Hamiltonian we use the mean-field approach \cite{newman1,newman2,newman3}.
 At last, we compare our results for calculated statistical variables with simulation; we see the agreement between theory and simulation is well when we choose variance to be small in the probability distribution of weights.